mblakele/presta/README.md

 ---

 * Clone this repository

 * Copy the `cprof.xqy` and `presta.xqy` files into your module root
-* When you want to use presta functionality, import the library module.

-    import module namespace presta="com.blakeley.presta"
-      at "/path/to/presta.xqy";

-If you will use conditional profiling, import cprof too.

-    import module namespace presta="com.blakeley.cprof"
-      at "/path/to/cprof.xqy";

-You can also import `cprof.xqy` without importing `presta.xqy`.

 * Call `presta:install`.
 This need only be done once per modules database.
 The modules database will be the one you have configured